livepeer/docs/quickstart-short.md

 - how to perform installations with Binaries and/or Docker
 - familiarity with networking concepts and configuration (URLs, ports and port forwarding, static IPs, )
 - ability to access an [EVM-compatible network](/installation/connect-to-ethereum)
 - working with faucets and funding wallets

-**Developers** interested in development with Livepeer, should also have a working knowledge of:

-- Go language
-- Git
-- Building from source, binaries, and Docker

 ## Technical Requirements